matrix-org/synapse/docs/modules/password_auth_provider_callbacks.md

 ```

 Called when a user attempts to register or log in with a third party identifier,
 such as email.
-It is passed the medium (eg. "email"), an address (eg. "jdoe@example.com")
+It is passed the medium (eg. `"email"`), an address (eg. `"jdoe@example.com"`)
 and the user's password.

-If the authentication is successful, the module must return the user's Matrix ID (e.g. @alice:example.com) and optionally a callback to be called with the response to the `/login` request.
+If the authentication is successful, the module must return the user's Matrix ID (e.g.
+`"@alice:example.com"`) and optionally a callback to be called with the response to the `/login` request.
 If the module doesn't wish to return a callback, it must return None instead.

 If the authentication is unsuccessful, the module must return None.